Internal Analysis: Every strategy should start with one

-Before undertaking an internal analysis, you’ll need to decide which tool(s) you’d like to use to conduct the analysis.
+Before undertaking an internal analysis, you'll need to decide which tool(s) you'd like to use to conduct the analysis.
 Many tools and frameworks exist and each is valuable for a certain purpose.
-To help you choose the right tool, we’ve compiled a list of a few popular and effective internal analysis tools with a description of each below:
+To help you choose the right tool, we've compiled a list of some popular and effective internal analysis tools with a description of each below.

 The SWOT analysis is one of the most well known and used business analysis tools around.
 It gained popularity due to its simplicity (covers both an internal and external analysis), though equally for its effectiveness.
 The name SWOT is derived from the factors in its grid, namely - Strengths, Weaknesses, Opportunities, and Threats.

 This tool can be used to create a sustainable niche in your market.
 The SWOT analysis allows organizations to uncover the opportunities they have the strength to exploit, and minimize their weaknesses and the risk of impending threats.
 Using this tool, organizations are able to distinguish themselves from competitors and successfully compete in their given marketplace.